 - It is also very easy to use, allowing you to recover the missing data in just a few simple steps and in just a few minutes.

 To recover any missing data on the external USB drive, install the software on your computer and the follow these simple steps:

-Step 1: Launch Data Recovery from your desktop and in the main window, select “External Device Recovery” to begin the process.
+Step 1: Launch Data Recovery from your desktop and connect the external USB drive to the computer.
+Then select the drive and click on “Scan” to begin the scanning process.

 It is our hope that with the solutions above, you cam follow them to fix a USB device that is unrecognized in Windows.
 Let us know in the comments section below if the solutions above worked for you.
 You can also share with us some of the problems you may be facing with external storage devices and we’ll do our best to help you out.

 - Recover Deleted or Lost Data from iDevices, iTunes or iCloud Backup.

 - 4 Free Ways to Recover Deleted Instagram Messages